Should You Wash Meat Before Cooking? Q&A and Tips for Washing Meat

 The best way for your to maintain compliance is to use our smart Food Safety Management System from FoodDocs.
 Using our smart software, you can easily customize automatically generated monitoring logs based on the requirements of each game meat.
 You can also ensure that your game meats will remain safe for consumption and will not stay past their expiration dates with our built-in Traceability system.

-Game animals are wild animals hunted for sport or for consumption.
+Game animals are wild animals hunted for sport or consumption.
 This term was coined in the early times when hunters and gatherers originally hunted for animals in the wild.
 In the past, hunting wild animals was considered a sport or recreational activity, and the hunted animals served as their trophies.

 The list of animals that can be considered "game animals" largely varies depending on regional and cultural contexts and local jurisdictions.
 Game animals include land animals, birds, and fish.
 Animals in this category are commonly subdivided into different categories.